setare-sabouri/Currency-Api/README.md

 # Currency-Api

-Hello and Welcome :)

-Find Webapp by clicking [THIS](https://currencyconvertfrankfurter.netlify.app/).
+Hello and Welcome :)  Find Webapp by clicking [THIS](https://currencyconvertfrankfurter.netlify.app/).

 ## API
-Find the API used by clicking [frankfurter](https://www.frankfurter.app/docs/)
+Find the API used [here](https://www.frankfurter.app/docs/)

-Datas Fetched from Open Source Api are All about diffrent Currencies of Available countries
+Datas Fetched from Open Source frankfurt Api are All about diffrent Currencies of Available countries that API provides.

-including: exchane rate - base currency - considered currency - begining date - end date & ...
+### Datas
+* exchange rate
++ base currency
+- destination currency
++ begining date
+* end date

 ## Site Flow